Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have been deployed in multiple safety-critical systems, such as medical imaging, autonomous cars, and surveillance systems.
 At the same time, DNNs have been shown to be vulnerable to adversarial examples~\cite{szegedy2013intriguing}, i.e., inputs which have deliberately been modified to cause either misclassification or desired incorrect prediction that would benefit an attacker.
 Adversarial examples in the literature can be divided into two sub-classes depending on how the attack is executed.
-One augments the physical environment to induce misclassification (e.g., adding a sticker to a stop sign) \cite{karmon2018lavan}, while the other adds a small perturbation to the classifier input data.
-In this work, when we refer to adversarial examples, we only refer to the latter subclass (i.e., small perturbation attacks).
-Adversarial examples (especially in the case of image classification) have received increased research attention due to the following properties.
-First, the difference between legitimate and adversarial inputs can be imperceptible, making adversarial detection a very challenging task~\cite{szegedy2013intriguing}.
-Second, the transferability of adversarial samples between different models allows for black-box attacks~\cite{goodfellow2014explaining,zantedeschi2017efficient}.
-Third, adversarial samples are often misclassified with high confidence, implying that DNNs fail to discriminate between adversarial and legitimate inputs~\cite{guo2017calibration}.
+One augments the physical environment to induce misclassification (e.g., adding a sticker to a stop sign) \cite{karmon2018lavan,eykholt2018robust}, while the other adds a small perturbation to the classifier input data; see Figures \ref{fig:attack_example_p}-\ref{fig:attack_example_d}.

+Adversarial examples, especially in the case of image classification that is also considered in this paper, have received increased research attention due to the following properties.
+First, the difference between legitimate and adversarial digital inputs can be imperceptible, making adversarial detection a very challenging task~\cite{szegedy2013intriguing}.
+Second, the transferability of adversarial digital samples between different models allows for black-box attacks~\cite{goodfellow2014explaining,zantedeschi2017efficient}.
+Third, the robustness of physical attacks against various environmental conditions and backgrounds \cite{eykholt2018robust}.
+Fourth, both digital and physical adversarial samples are often misclassified with high confidence, implying that DNNs fail to discriminate between adversarial and legitimate inputs~\cite{guo2017calibration,eykholt2018robust}.